Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Difficulty Level: Moderate

 These free catio plans for this DIY outdoor enclosure allow for plenty of room to be creative.
-You don’t have to make one specific shape or size but can use the plans as a guide for creating your own custom unit.
-Your woodworking skill level should be moderate if you want to attempt to construct this particular outdoor cat enclosure, though.
+You don’t have to make one shape or size, but you can use the plans as a guide for constructing a custom unit.

 DIY Catio From This Old House- This old house